-In my previous article on decluttering I told you how I got rid of a lot of ‘stuff’.
+I like to get rid of a lot of ‘stuff’ on a regular basis.
 My new house was going to be smaller and I hate clutter so that was a necessary first step to get organised.

 The second step was to actually organise all my remaining things in the house and I’m happy to report that I succeeded.